 The minor helped me extremely!
 To my current career, it’s even more useful than my major.
 It laid the foundation of my career as a software engineer.
 I was not a layman any more in software design and development.

 Actually I was interested in lots of aspects about computer.
 I spent a lot of time learning Visual Basic language, 3DS Max, AutoCAD, Photoshop, Windows programming, assembly language, and Visual C++.
-I subscribed a newspaper of computer for a very long period of time, and I was familiar with the latest development in computer market.
+I subscribed a newspaper about computer for a long period of time, and I was familiar with the latest development in computer market.

 I spent almost all of my time in studying in four years.
 No regrets.
 But unfortunately, I did not encounter a mentor or expert guidance, so my learning was too dispersed.
 I did not know what was the most useful in the future and which parts were most promising.
 If there was someone could give me some advises, even if just a few keywords: such as Linux, TCP/IP, then I could learn the field thoroughly and deeply.
 Such a study could save a lot of time in the future.
 Unfortunately, no one could give you any guidance.
 I only aimlessly learned much knowledge relying on my own interests.